 After breakfast at your hotel, you'll have the entire day to explore more of Évora at your own pace—a small city blessed with a large number of national monuments inside its ancient Moorish walls.

 Alternatively, you could get in a car and drive around the surrounding Alentejo region, Portugal's biggest, which covers about 30% of the country.
 The sparsely populated yet vast swath of land between the Algarve region and Lisbon offers scenic rolling hills, olive groves, vineyards, and charming fortified towns with a number of walking trails, Neolithic monuments, rustic wineries, and cork production facilities.

 No matter how you spend your day, enjoy the slow pace of life; residents in the Alentejo region are more traditional than other parts of Portugal, reflected in their homecooked cuisine and local handicrafts.

-This morning, you'll return to Lisbon and then take the train trip to Lagos (about 5 hours).
-This is a town on the western end of the Algarve Region, situated along Portugal's picturesque southern coast.
+You'll return to Lisbon this morning and then take the train to Lagos (about 5 hours).
+This town is on the western end of the Algarve Region, along Portugal's picturesque southern coast.

 The best way to start is by walking around!

 You'll have the entire day to explore the incredibly scenic area in and around Lagos, its nearby beaches, and the larger Algarve Region any way you'd like.
 If you haven't spent much time in the port city of Lagos yet, it's definitely worth some time to wander through its 16th-century inner walls for cobblestoned streets and inviting squares.
 You'll also find a great range of restaurants and nightlife options both inside and outside the walls (not surprisingly, the outside is more modern).